radiusxyz/bolt/testnets/holesky/MIGRATION_v0.4.0.md

 or modify your existing config.

 ##### Config guidelines
-- Don't set `BOLT_SIDECAR_MIN_INCLUSION_PROFIT` to something too high (1 gwei will work for now), or our simulated transaction sender will not send you any inclusion requests.
+- Don't set `BOLT_SIDECAR_MIN_PROFIT` to something too high (1 gwei will work for now), or our simulated transaction sender will not send you any inclusion requests.
 - Don't set `BOLT_SIDECAR_MAX_COMMITTED_GAS` to something higher than 15000000 (15 million, 50% of gas limit).
 Setting this to too high will drive up the floor price determined by the pricing model.
 - If you're using firewall delegation (the default), you can remove any local firewall rules related to the Bolt public HTTP endpoint.